BCDevOps/openshift-wiki/docs/RH-SSO/ServiceDefinition.md

 For cluster wide service notifications that may impact SSO monitor the **#devops-alerts** channels in [RocketChat](https://chat.developer.gov.bc.ca/channel/devops-alerts).

-For teams without RocketChat access, escalation, or to speak to a contact, send us an email to the following address: (mailto:BCDevExchange@gov.bc.ca).
+For teams without RocketChat access, escalation, or to speak to a contact, send us an email to the following address: [BCDevExchange](mailto:BCDevExchange@gov.bc.ca).

 ## Service Delivery